HONORING VESTA TODAY

 In antiquity, a libation of olive oil, milk or wine was sprinkled into the sacred fire in the hearth or in a candle’s flame.
 (Again, you may wish to place the libation in a bowl near your candle.
 This will preserve the wax, which is important for reasons you will read about below.)

-Candle Reading by the Sacred Flame of Vesta
+Candle Reading with Vesta’s Sacred Flame

 Just like reading the stars, reading the flame and wax drippings of a Vesta-dedicated candle can help you find answers to life’s many questions.
 It can help you reflect upon your past, present and future, so that you can live a truly illuminated life.